-I launched The Purpose Blog precisely because of that.
+I launched The Purpose Blog (this blog you’re reading, ICYMI, lol) precisely because of that.

-Through all these years blogging leisurely and professionally, I have grown passionate about digital content creation—and how instrumental blogging is in one’s desire to make a living from his/her passion, and ultimately, to live a life of purpose.
+Because through all these years blogging leisurely and professionally, I have grown passionate about digital content creation—and how instrumental blogging can be in one’s desire to make a living from his/her passion, and ultimately, to live a life of purpose.

 How much money bloggers make?